opentokix/blog/_posts/2016-04-22-ubuntu-16-04-workstation-upgrade.markdown

 `*ERROR* vgacon disables radeon kernel modesetting`

-This will show up in your dmest/kernel log
+This will show up in your dmesg/kernel log

 So my entire grub cmd line ended up like this:
 `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash nofb vga=normal video=vesafb:off"`

 # Screen configuration in X

-My workstation have three screens, two is in portarait mode and one in landscape mode.
+My workstation has three screens, two are in portrait mode and one in landscape mode.

 Quick and dirty solution is making a xrandr script that will rotate my screens, and position them correctly for me.